oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 8. Select the **Users** tab.

+9. Select **Assign user to group**.
+The **Add users** panel opens.

-9. Search for the user for this workshop, and then select **Assign user to group**.
+10. Search for the user for this workshop.
+Once found, select it, and then select **Add**.

     The user is listed as a group member.

 ## Task 3: Create an IAM policy for the user group

-Create an IAM policy that grants you the necessary permissions for the workshop.
+Create an IAM policy that grants the workshop user the necessary permissions.

 1. From the navigation menu, select **Identity and Security**, and the select **Policies**.

-    The **Policies** page appears.
+    The **Policies** page opens.

 2. Change the compartment to the **root** compartment.

 3. Select **Create Policy**.

-    The **Create Policy** page appears.
+    The **Create Policy** page opens.

 4. Enter a name for the policy.
-It is helpful to name the policy after a group name, for example, `dsg01 `.
+It's helpful to name the policy after a group name, for example, `dsg01 `.

 5. Enter a description for the policy, for example, **Policy for Data Safe group 1**.